 The Fed4FIRE+ project is issuing this series of open and competitive calls for experiments with a degree of industrial and/or scientific innovation, relevance for the Fed4FIRE+ federation and an appropriate scale of complexity.
 Independent evaluations of the submitted proposals will be performed, in order to select experiments which will be executed within the project.
 It is required that the experiments are performed by a single organization.

-This 3rd Open Call targets 2 specific categories for experiments:
+This 4th Open Call targets one specific category for experiments:

-- "Medium Experiments" with a maximum budget (including the financial support to the Fed4FIRE+ partner(s) acting as a Patron) of € 60 000 and a maximum duration of 6 months. - "Large Experiments" with a maximum budget (including the financial support to the Fed4FIRE+ partner(s) acting as a Patron) of € 100 000 and a maximum duration of 12 months.
+• "Medium Experiments" with a maximum budget (including the financial support to the Fed4FIRE+ partner(s) acting as a Patron) of € 60 000 and a maximum duration of 5 months.